 Somnium – a.k.a.
 The Psync Machine

 If you loved Zero Escape, you’re going to absolutely adore these segments as they will challenge you in many ways whilst also presenting you with a few polarising choices at times.
-The Psync machine is a futuristic device which can take two individuals and create a bond between them via the nerves within their eyes, allowing a ‘passenger’ to enter the subconscious of another individual and explore their memories of recent events.
+The Psync machine is a futuristic device that can take two individuals and create a bond between them via the nerves within their eyes, allowing a ‘passenger’ to enter the subconscious of another individual and explore their memories of recent events.
 However, things aren’t always as they seem as the human mind may be trying to trick you or lead you down a different path towards an alternative outcome, one which doesn’t provide the closure you are looking for.
 As such, these fantastical and advanced mind visits tend to branch off and dramatically alter the story based upon which truths you choose to believe within the unit.

 So, how do they work?
 Once you’ve created a connection with your subject – either friend or foe – Aiba presents herself as a controllable A.I., one which Date (you) can move around the virtual space and interact with various objects and memories.
 The catch is, you only have six minutes, 360 seconds, to get in and out – any longer and something catastrophic will occur.
 This wouldn’t be so bad if it was simply a ticking clock, but it isn’t.
 Time only moves at full speed as Aiba moves around, but every action you take eats up precious time.
 For example, opening a door may take 10 seconds off the clock immediately or putting a pot of soup on your head (she has to do as she’s told, even if she doesn’t like it), will take 60 seconds off the clock.

 This is where the puzzle aspect comes in.
 A lot of the actions you can perform, from the mundane and silly to the essential to progress, will reward you with a ‘Timie’.
-These are positive or negative boosts which you can use on your next interactions.
+These are positive or negative boosts that you can use in your next interactions.
 For example, although it takes 60 seconds to put the pot on your head, it may only be 5 seconds to look at the pot.
 Looking at it first may give you a 1/6 Timie.
 Then, if you use that boost before you put the pot on your head, it’ll only take off 10 seconds of the time – thus overall saving you 45 seconds.
 The mechanic is really interesting and works really well, it gets you to experiment and retry the Psync over and over until you figure out what order to interact with things in.

 As I said previously, The Somnium segments are where the story deviates from the linear path, often offering you multiple outcomes which in turn have their own branches and endings.
 I can’t express how brilliant the writing within AI: The Somnium Files really is.
 Once you’ve taken your first branch by either putting together a picture or blowing up a balloon (followed by some quirky comments about the size of the balloon in comparison to Aiba’s breasts), the story doesn’t just subtly change, the whole dynamic with the characters and the overall narrative shifts rather dramatically.
 I’ve recently reviewed The Walking Dead Definitive Series, with one of my complaints about that being the choices don’t really matter, this is the polar opposite.